Blox Fruits Best Stat Builds: Fruit, Sword, Hybrid & Buddha (2026)

 Should I go fruit main or sword main in Blox Fruits?

 Fruit main is safer for newer players and works with any fruit.
 Sword main has a higher PvP ceiling but requires specific swords like Cursed Dual Katana, Yama, or Tushita.
 If you do not own a top-tier sword, go fruit main.
+A Hybrid build that maxes both Fruit and Sword is viable at the current level cap if you accept zero Defense investment until late.

 What stats should I max for grinding in Blox Fruits?